-Must have completed, or be able to complete within one year of employment, a certified dispatcher's course administered by the BPSST, Associated Public Safety Communications Officers (APCO), or other accredited institution.
+Must have completed, or be able to complete within one year of employment, a certified dispatcher's course administered by the DPSST, Associated Public Safety Communications Officers (APCO), or other accredited institution.
 Must be able to obtain certification in medical dispatch within one year of employment.
 Must be able to obtain within three months of employment certification in LEDS/NCIC computer operation.
-Must be able to meet minimum training and certification standards established by the department and the BPSST, and complete the department's communications training program within one year of appointment.
+Must be able to meet minimum training and certification standards established by the department and the DPSST, and complete the department's communications training program within one year of appointment.

 Must be able to pass both a personal and criminal history background investigation.
 Must not have been convicted of a felony crime or any crime for which a maximum term of imprisonment of more than one year may be imposed.
-Must not have been convicted of any law involving the unlawful use, possession, delivery, or manufacture of a controlled substance, narcotic, or dangerous drug.
+Must not have been convicted of any law violations involving the unlawful use, possession, delivery, or manufacture of a controlled substance, narcotic, or dangerous drug.

 - Methods and procedures of various operating and communications systems;